-RESUME WRITING: Writing Successful Bullet Points

-Resumes are summaries of your experiences and skills.
-Strategically using bullet points gives you the opportunity to showcase your skills and experiences.
-Below are recommendations and guidance for writing great bullet points.

-- Bullet points should be used when you want to add detail about your experiences.
-They are primarily used when talking about your professional work experiences, but may be used for other activities, like research or campus/community involvement. - Start each bullet point with a strong and different action verb and describe the work you did or your accomplishments with meaningful detail. - Keep verbs in the correct tense.
+MONTCLAIR | Student Success Center | College for Community Health RESUME WRITING: Writing Successful Bullet Points Resumes are summaries of your experiences and skills.
+Strategically using bullet points allows you to showcase your skills and experiences.
+Below are recommendations and guidance for writing great bullet points. - Bullet points should be used when you want to add details about your experiences.
+They are primarily used when talking about your professional work experiences but may be used for other activities, like research or campus/community involvement. - Start each bullet point with a strong and different action verb and describe the work you did or your accomplishments with meaningful detail. - Keep verbs in the correct tense.
 Currently at job = simple present tense (Coordinate).
-Past job = past tense (Coordinated). - Highlight your transferable skills (leadership, oral/written communication, critical thinking/problem solving, etc.) and incorporate experiences/skills requested in the job description. - Incorporate numbers and results that showcase what you accomplished and your success!
+Past job = past tense (Coordinated). - Highlight your transferable skills (leadership, oral/written communication, critical thinking/ problem-solving, etc.) and incorporate the experiences/skills requested in the job description. - Incorporate numbers and results that showcase what you accomplished and your success!
 Use the following questions to help you construct your bullet points and check out some examples below.
 WHAT: What were your most significant responsibilities or accomplishments?
 HOW: How did you do them?